 Smith says you may need to set a temporary basal rate with as much as 25 to 40 percent increase in insulin that day.
 For those taking long-acting insulin, you’ll need to increase your basal insulin dose the day of or night before your period by 25 to 40 percent.

 For example, if you take 10 units of Lantus on a normal day, you would calculate 10 x 1.25 = 12.5.
-This means I would add 2.5 units to my long-acting insulin dose on the day of or day before my period starts.
+This means I would add 2.5 units to my long-acting insulin dose on the day of or the day before my period starts.

 NOTE: Of course, work with your healthcare team whenever making new changes to your insulin dosing regimen.

 The tricky part, of course, is that we’re not always positive when our period is going to start.
-And you don’t want to increase your basal insulin that significantly if your body doesn’t need it because it would result in low blood sugars.
+And you don’t want to increase your basal insulin that significantly if your body doesn’t need it because it would result in low blood sugar.

 Your insulin needs should return to normal the day after your period starts